Emmaus Asylum

 "9 Hours of Lockdown.

 The gates open at 8:00 PM.
-The past is waiting—will you answer the call?
+Will you join us to keep them company?

 8pm until 5am